Changing the way our world is built

 On a daily basis, engineers have to accurately communicate problems and solutions to the clients and people on site.

 Many of the people you come across you have never met before.
-Studying engineering and working on placement has allowed begin overcoming my fear by presenting to larger groups.
+Studying engineering and working on placement has allowed me to begin overcoming my fear by presenting to larger groups.

 4. How do you respond when faced with a problem?